Tahiea/Analytics-Portfolio/README.md

-# Analytics-Portfolio
+# Analytics Case Studies:
-A collection of academic, professional, and personal projects demonstrating data analysis, business reporting, and automation using Power BI, Excel, Python, and Google Apps Script to solve real-world problems.
+A collection of academic, professional, and personal projects demonstrating data analysis, business reporting, and automation using various tools Power BI, Excel, Python, and Google Apps Script to solve real-world problems.